TheBus (Honolulu): Public acquisition

-Fasi later went to Dallas, Texas and bought 50 ex-Dallas Transit System air-conditioned GM New Look buses (model TDH5303, built in 1964), followed by adding 17 new New Looks (T6H5307A) from GM's Pontiac, Michigan plant.
+Fasi later went to Dallas, Texas and bought 50 ex-Dallas Transit System air-conditioned GM New Look buses (model TDH5303, built in 1964), followed by adding 17 new New Looks (T6H5305A 500-509 and T6M5305A 600-606) from GM's Pontiac, Michigan plant.
 The 50 ex-Dallas buses were renumbered 550-599 and retained their original Dallas livery.
-Since the original Dallas colors were similar to the old HRT colors, the ex-Dallas buses didn't look totally out of place; however, they were eventually repainted to match the new paint scheme.
+Since the original Dallas colors were similar to the old HRT colors, the ex-Dallas buses did not look totally out of place; however, they were eventually repainted to match the new paint scheme.
 The ex-Dallas buses were all retired by 1987, but some were purchased by and served for private lines until 1993.

 On February 25, 1971, the city council officially approved a contract for MTL to take over operations.
 Several days later, on March 1, HRT was renamed TheBus.
 In addition to changing the paint scheme, MTL made the system friendlier by also relaxing the standard uniform, introducing the current short-sleeve shirts featuring TheBus logo, buses, and slogans.
 Fasi introduced the "new-identity apparel" in 1974, hoping to change the bus system's stodgy, old image to a fresher, more fun one that would help lure more drivers out of their cars.
-These uniforms, which are updated every 2–3 years, have become collectors' items.
+These uniforms, which are updated every 2–3 years, have become collector's items.

 MTL was dissolved in 1992 after the city switched bus system administration to Oahu Transit Services.
 The success of TheBus and its business model has been well received by residents, tourists and the transit industry.
 Ridership for TheBus has grown from 30 million passengers per year to approximately 71 million.
 TheBus is now the 20th most utilized transit system in the country, the 13th most utilized bus fleet, and the sixth highest transit ridership in the country per-capita.
 TheBus also has the lowest cost per passenger mile of any system and one of the lowest cost per boarding passengers in the industry.